Roosilawaty

-Roosilawaty (April 15, 1936 – February 25, 2009) was an Indonesian actress and dancer.
+Roosilawaty (15 April 1936 – 25 February 2009) was an Indonesian actress and dancer.
 Born with the name Surayi Pendidikan, Roosilawaty adopted her stage name when she started her career as a singer and dancer.
 She starred in her first lead role in the film Tjatut in 1956 and continued to appear in Indonesian films until 1963.
-Amongst her films are Tiga Dara (Three Virgins) and Lahirnja Gatotkatja (Birth of Gatotkatja), a latter inspired by traditional Indonesian wayang.
+Among her films are Tiga Dara (Three Virgins) and Lahirnja Gatotkatja (Birth of Gatotkatja), a latter inspired by traditional Indonesian wayang.
 She retired from acting and, after a period as a florist, subsequently founded Les Sphinx Promotion, an agency for artistic talent, in 1972.

-Biography
+Early life

-Born in Surakarta, in what was then the Dutch East Indies, on 15 April 1936, Surayi Pendidikan was raised in a relatively affluent family.
+Roosilawaty was born Surayi Pendidikan, on 15 April 1936, in Surakarta, Dutch East Indies, and was raised in a relatively affluent family.
 She demonstrated a talent for acting at a young age and attended the Indonesian National Theater Academy (ATNI) following her formal education at a local school.
 Leaving the academy before graduating, she had an initial career as a dancer, adopting the stage name Roosilawaty.

+Career

-After winning the Serampang Twelve dance championships, she represented Indonesia on a dance exchange with Pakistan organised by the president, Sukarno.
+After winning the Serampang Twelve dance championships, she represented Indonesia on a dance exchange with Pakistan organized by the president, Sukarno.

 Soon after, she turned to acting.
-She appeared in her first films in 1956, in Tiga Dara (Three Virgins) as a supporting actor and in the lead role in Tjatut.
+She appeared in her first films in 1956, in Tiga Dara (Three Virgins) as a dancer and in the lead role in Tjatut.
 This was the beginning of a successful career, with her next appearance a supporting role in the film Delapan Pendjuru Angin (Eight Corners of the Wind) the following year.

 In 1960, she starred in Lahirnja Gatotkatja (Birth of Gatotkatja), a film inspired by traditional wayang stories directed by D. Djajakusuma.
 Her last film, in 1963, was titled Lembah Hidjau (Valley of Green).
 She retired and opened a florists in Jakarta the following year but later returned to the acting profession, setting up a talent agency named Les Sphinx Promotion in 1972.
 She died in Jakarta on 25 February 2009.